AraMyst/MoneyCalculator/README.md

 1. **Philosopher Match Quiz** – a “Which Philosopher Matches You?” personality quiz
 2. **Basic Calculator** – a simple on‑page arithmetic calculator

-Each lives in its own folder (`/quiz` and `/calculator`).
-Read on for installation, usage and code snippets.

 ---

 ## 🧠 1.
 Philosopher Match Quiz